Durham University Conservative and Unionist Association explained

 Formerly:Durham University Conservative Association

-The Durham University Conservative and Unionist Association (often pronounced 'Ducks'), formerly the Durham University Conservative Association, is a conservative student society at Durham University.
-It was founded in 1935.
-It is affiliated with the Durham Students' Union.
+The Durham University Conservative and Unionist Association, formerly the Durham University Conservative Association, is a conservative student society at the University of Durham.
+It was founded in 1935 and is been affiliated with the Durham Students' Union.

-Its alumni include a some senior figures within the Conservative Party, notably Sir Graham Brady and Sir Edward Leigh.
+The Association's alumni include senior figures within the Conservative Party, notably Sir Graham Brady and Sir Edward Leigh.
+In recent years it has redefined its stance and ethos to that of a society which promotes free speech and civil debate, over party allegiance.

 History